fleetingclarity/fourkeys/README.md

 If you're interested in collecting and visualizing your organization's four key metrics, you don't have access to GCP, but you do have the ability to build and run container workloads, then this project may be a good fit for you.

-Milestone Basic Approach (v1.0.0):
+Milestone Basic Approach (v0.1.0):
   - [x] Replace Big Query
   - [x] Replace GCP infra
   - [x] Replace GCP Pub/Sub
-  - [ ] Simple kubernetes example
   - [x] Worker conversions
     - [x] Gitlab
     - [x] Github

-Milestone Finish Conversion (v1.1.0):
+Milestone Finish Conversion (v1.0.0):
+  - [ ] Simple kubernetes example
   - [ ] Worker conversions
     - [ ] Argocd
     - [ ] Circleci